 It used to really bug me when I encountered incognito pagans.
 Part of it

 But there are valid reasons to be concerned about incognito pagans.
-Y’see, I’ve worked at Christian charities, and we regularly had pagans who wanted to join in.
+Y’see, I’ve worked at Christian charities, and we regularly had pagans who wanted to come work for the charity.
 They wanted to support the cause.
 They wanted to do good deeds—and good for them!
 But because they’re pagan, we have very different motives, standards, reasons, priorities, and ethics.
 Different spirits, too: We have the Holy Spirit, and they’re still following their own spirits.
-(Or, in the worst cases,
+(Or, in the very worst cases,

-Hence in a thousand different ways, they’re just plain wrong.
+Hence in a thousand different ways, they’re gonna be just plain wrong.
 Be fair;

 we’re saved by God’s grace.
-But they incorrectly insist this means God doesn’t care what we do or think:He’ll save everybody regardless.
-(Well, everybody but Adolf Hitler.
-And anyone else they hate.) - The bible?
+But they incorrectly insist this means God doesn’t care what we do or think:He saves everybody regardless.
+Well, everybody but Adolf Hitler, and anyone else they hate. - The bible?
 Oh, they like the bible.
 Until we quote a verse which dares to correct their behavior.
 Then once again: Wrong, or out-of-date.

 They do have this going for them: They’re not often hypocrites.
 They don’t bother to pretend to be like other Christians.
 They are what they are.
 But when people object, they want ’em to shut up